This section is a work in progress.

 Abandoning the Five Hindrances

-The practice of Abandoning the Five Hindrances is cleansing the mind of the mental impurities that weaken wisdom, the cleansing of all habitual tendencies and defilements that prevent one from dwelling in Right Mindfulness, the Four Abidings of Mindfulness, for extended periods of time.
+The practice of Abandoning the Five Hindrances is cleansing the mind of the mental impurities that weaken wisdom, the cleansing of all habitual tendencies and defilements that prevent one from dwelling in Right Mindfulness, the Four Dwellings of Mindfulness, for extended periods of time.
 This prevents one from discerning more and more subtle mind states, and thus blocks further progress on the path to liberation.

 Five Hinderances Desire and Karma